angarsky/diveintopython/learn/classes/static_class.md

 In Python, a static class provides a way to define a class-level functionality that can be accessed without creating an instance of the class.
 One of the advantages of using a static class is that it allows you to group related functions together within a class.
 To create a static method in a Python class, you can use the `@staticmethod` decorator.
 Once created, you can call the static method directly from the class without creating an instance of it.
 In this article, we will explore the concept of Python static classes and how to create and call a static method in a class.

-## Understanding Python static classes
+## Understanding Python Static Classes

 Python static class is a class that does not require an instance to be created.
 It is created using the `@staticmethod` decorator in a class definition.
 A static method doesn't have access to the instance, and it also can't modify the class itself.

-### How to use a Python static class and call static method in class?
+### How to Use a Python Static Class and Call Static Method in Class?

 ```python
 class MyClass: